 You can apply by submitting an online application.

 Awarding is evaluated and made on a case-by-case basis.
-For the Spring 2021 and Summer 2021 semesters, the maximum grant is $1,500.
+For the Fall 2021 semester, the maximum grant is $1,500.

 Once you submit your request, you will receive an email notification and next steps within 1-2 business days.
-Aid is sent to you within a week of your request either via check or electronically if you have set up direct deposit to your bank account.
+Aid is sent to you either via check or electronically if you have set up direct deposit to your bank account.

 How do you prioritize exceptional need?